Healthy Homes Assessment Hospital Hill

 Home Assessments Hospital Hill for Rental Properties

-There are a myriad of things to check during a home assessment to see if your rental property meets the requirements of the Healthy Homes Standards.
+There are a myriad of concerns you should look for in a home inspection to determine whether your rental property meets the minimal requirements of the Healthy Homes Standards.
 A few examples are:

 • Can the unit heat up enough capacity?

-The repercussions of not having the Healthy Home with regard to The Residential Tenancies Act and consequently getting on the wrong side of an tenancy services ruling can have a significant impact for property managers and landlords.
-For professional guidance, contact us today and book your rental property home evaluation.
+The consequences of not having the Healthy Home with regard to lawful Residential Tenancies Act and consequently being in the wrong of the tenancy solutions ruling can be extremely costly for property managers and landlords.
+For professional guidance, contact us today to book your rental property home evaluation.

 home assessments for rental properties